 Underwater Photography Reboot

-Alex Mustard has specially designed this four-part Masterclass to refresh all your core skills, reminding you of the best practice for wide-angle, macro, composition and lighting underwater.
+Alex Mustard has specially designed and updated this eight-part Masterclass to refresh all your core skills, reminding you of the best practice for wide-angle, macro, composition and lighting underwater.

 Dates, availability and booking links are in the booking section below